Khadija-khanom/Credit-Card-Fraud-Detection/README.md

 The RNN model is built using the Long Short-Term Memory (LSTM) cell, a type of recurrent unit that can capture long-range dependencies in sequences.

 **LSTM layer**: This layer has 64 LSTM units with the ReLU activation function and takes the input shape of the resampled training data.

-Compilation and Training:
-**Compilation**
+#### Compilation and Training
 Similar to the CNN, the RNN is compiled using the Adam optimizer and binary cross-entropy loss.
 The model is trained using the reshaped training data for 10 epochs with a batch size of 64.

 #### Evaluation